-At Little Footprints Preschool, we always believe in cultivating strong traits and values in our children from a young age, nurturing them into well-balanced children.
+At Little Footprints Preschool, we believe in cultivating strong traits and values in our children , as we nurture them into well-balanced children.

 Session 1: Introducing Rough Sleepers to the children

-Without homes or a safe place to sleep, rough sleepers often experience unpleasant experiences such as thefts and getting drenched in the rain upon resting in public spaces.
-To deepen the understanding of rough sleepers, our children participated in a sensorial activity to put themselves in rough sleepers’ shoes.
+To deepen the understanding of rough sleepers, our children participated in a sensorial activity to put themselves in the rough sleepers’ shoes.

 Session 3: Reflecting and expressing their thoughts

-After weeks of sharing and engaging in activities related to homelessness, our children brainstormed and shared how they can help the rough sleepers.
+After weeks of sharing and engaging in activities related to homelessness, our children brainstormed and shared the various ways they can help the rough sleepers.
 It was heartening to see our children empathizing and coming up with ways to help.